-Ruth Graham recently wrote a feature for the Boston Globe shining a light on the many flaws with the modern child support system.
+Ruth Graham recently wrote a feature for the Boston Globe shining a light on unfair child support payments and why the system is so flawed.

-Graham’s piece traces the history of the modern system and exposes how it is based on stereotypes and outdated notions.
+Graham’s piece traces the history of the modern system and exposes how it is based on stereotypes and outdated notions and exposes why child support is so unfair to fathers.
 Several sociologists and scholars are quoted in the story suggesting possible solutions to update the system to better support children while also incorporating fathers into their lives.

 The child support system covers about a quarter of American children, and can provide a crucial safety net for some families.
 But it is obvious the current laws need significant restructuring.